-Qualifying disclosures are disclosures of information where the worker reasonably believes (and it is in the public interest) that one or more of the following matters is either happening, has taken place, or is likely to happen in the future.
+Qualifying disclosures are disclosures of information where the worker reasonably believes that one or more of the following matters is either happening, has taken place, or is likely to happen in the future.

-- A criminal offence
+- a criminal offence

-- The breach of a legal obligation
+- the breach of a legal obligation

-- A miscarriage of justice
+- a miscarriage of justice

-- A danger to the health and safety of any individual
+- a danger to the health and safety of any individual

-- Damage to the environment
+- · damage to the environment

-- Deliberate attempt to conceal any of the above.
+- deliberate attempt to conceal any of the above

-If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisation's procedure the disclosure should be made to a prescribed person, so that employment rights are protected.
+If a worker is going to make a disclosure it should be made to the employer first, or if they feel unable to use the organisations procedure the disclosure should be made to a prescribed person (eg Headteacher or the named governor), so that employment rights are protected.